 Unfortunately, at the age of 72, Aling Citang passed away.
 Nonetheless, the family’s business continues to prosper with the help of her husband and their children managing the eatery.
 All her children inherited their mother’s cooking prowess.
 They have their own signature specialties, which they sell at the eatery.

 According to their Facebook page, “Carmelito ‘Lito’ Ignacio, the eldest, together with his family, is the one who cooks the relyeno, embutido, hamonado, ube halaya, and lumpiang ubod.
 Margarita ‘Nene’ De Silva and her husband cook the biko, leche flan, and okoy.
 Concordia ‘Lidya’ Adriano, together with her daughter, cook pansit malabon, pansit palabok, and pansit guisado.
 Ma.
 Victoria ‘Marivic’ Villegas cooks the special puto, kutsinta, sapin-sapin, and kalamay latik.
 Apolonia ‘Poleng’ Encarnado sells the bibingkas and sweets.
 And Jose ‘Joey’ Ignacio, the youngest, together with his wife, sell the Pan de Baliuag and the varieties of brownies.
 Poleng and Joey attend to the customers everyday, while the other siblings cook and prepare the food, even during the day.

 Finding this place is easy.
 If you have Waze app, just search for Citang’s Eatery, and it will lead you there.
-They don’t have parking space for cars, but you can park freely at Sta.
-Isabel Parish Church, which is just right beside this place.
+They don’t have parking space for cars, but you can park freely at the Sta.
+Isabel Parish Church grounds.
 For bikers, they have this long rack in front of the store where you can hang your saddle while you eat inside.
-The eatery is open from 6AM to 6PM Mondays to Saturdays; and from 6AM to 12NN on Sundays.